 What mattered was that both Spielberg and Tom Hanks were on hand at the gala evening – a surefire way of guaranteeing worldwide coverage of the event.

 Besides Spielberg, Hanks, and Al Pacino, among the other Hollywood luminaries generating free publicity for this year’s Venice Film Festival were:

-- Nicole Kidman and veteran Lauren Bacall (To Have and Have Not, How to Marry a Millionaire) plugging Jonathan Glazer’s controversial – there were loud boos at the press screening – psychological drama Birth.
+- Nicole Kidman and veteran Lauren Bacall (To Have and Have Not, The Big Sleep) plugging Jonathan Glazer’s controversial – there were loud boos at the press screening – psychological drama Birth.

-- Reese Witherspoon, the star of Mira Nair’s filmization of William Makepeace Thackeray’s 19th-century novel Vanity Fair, with Witherspoon as Becky Sharp (whose previous big-screen incarnations include those of Mabel Ballin in 1923, Myrna Loy in 1932, and Best Actress Academy Award nominee Miriam Hopkins in 1935).
+- Reese Witherspoon, the star of Mira Nair’s filmization of William Makepeace Thackeray’s 19th-century novel Vanity Fair, with Witherspoon as Becky Sharp.

-- The Italo-surnamed John Travolta, Robert De Niro, Joe Dante, and Quentin Tarantino.
+- In addition to Angelina Jolie, Scarlett Johansson, and Will Smith, plus the Italo-surnamed John Travolta, Robert De Niro, Joe Dante, and Quentin Tarantino.

-Yet it should be noted that Loren is a part-time Hollywood star and Best Actress Oscar winner (Two Women, 1961); one whose long list of leading men include not only Marcello Mastroianni, Vittorio De Sica, Vittorio Gassman, and Jean-Paul Belmondo, but also U.S. movie icons and near-icons Cary Grant, Gregory Peck, Alan Ladd, Paul Newman, Marlon Brando, Tab Hunter, Richard Burton, Clark Gable, and Frank Sinatra.
+That’s the very same Italian-born actress whose long list of leading men includes not only Marcello Mastroianni, Vittorio De Sica, Vittorio Gassman, and Jean-Paul Belmondo, but also U.S. movie icons and near-icons Cary Grant, Gregory Peck, Alan Ladd, Paul Newman, Marlon Brando, Tab Hunter, Richard Burton, Clark Gable, and Frank Sinatra.

 ‘Small and fragile films’